 In any field or industry, a company’s web presence says something about them.
 It’s true that there are many companies that do excellent work but may not have a complete or updated website.

 But in certain fields – including marketing – it’s important to use a company’s website to judge the kind of work they do.
-After all, a marketing agency is selling you digital services, and a website is a foundation for almost any digital service.
+After all, an agency is selling you digital services, and a website is foundational for almost any digital service.

 There are a few different elements to consider when judging a company’s website.
 This article will cover some of the most important ones, then help you put those criteria in context with the rest of the information you have about an agency you are thinking about working with.

 Factors to Consider When Evaluating an Agency Website

 There are many different elements to a website, but these are some of the key indicators to focus your attention on: